 Glitzy.
 Glamourous.
 Flamboyant.
 The Roaring 20s were a period of evolving fashion and sparkling society.
-For many, this decade evokes ostentatious “Gatsby-esque” celebrations, as well as the birth of mass culture, jazz music, and the ‘new woman’.
-The onset of new fashion trends that broke all the rules mimicked the changing society as a whole, and those changes continue to reverberate through the decades.
+For many, this decade evokes over-the-top Gatsby-esque celebrations, as well as the birth of mass culture, jazz music and the “new woman.”
+The onset of fashion trends that broke all the rules mimicked the changing society as a whole, and those changes continue to reverberate through the decades.

 Following the Great War, culture in the United States experienced a seismic shift into the modern era.
-Monumental skyscrapers, like the Empire State Building, soared above cities, and the brilliant sheen of steel that seemed to nearly swallow New York City.
-Airplanes and automobiles made travel easier than ever before.
-The rapidly changing culture expanded throughout all aspects of life: politics, social issues, and even fashion.
-As society shrugged off the final vestiges of Victorian era culture, modern women in the machine age traded in their old-fashioned corsets for the low waistlines and loose silhouettes that today epitomize the flapper style.
+Monumental skyscrapers like the Empire State Building, soared above cities and the brilliant sheen of steel seemed to nearly swallow New York City.
+Airplanes and automobiles made travel more accessible than ever before.
+The rapidly changing culture expanded throughout all aspects of life: politics, social issues and even fashion.
+As society shrugged off the final vestiges of Victorian-era culture, modern women in the machine age traded in their old-fashioned corsets for the low waistlines and loose silhouettes that today epitomize the flapper style.

-The opulence and abandon during the 1920s certainly shows American glamour at its height.
-Coupled with the push and pull of the ever stimulating new metropolis, fashion now established itself as ultra-feminine and chic.
+The opulence and abandon of the 1920s represent glamour at its height.
+Coupled with the push and pull of the stimulating new metropolis, fashion now established itself as ultra-feminine and chic.
 This streamlined decorative art style was seen throughout the aesthetic culture of the age, becoming what we know today as American Art Deco.
-The birth of the art deco movement changed the way jewelry would be designed for years to come.
-In this emerald and diamond bracelet, the striking effects of geometry and symmetry are most evident.
-This piece reflects designs reduced to its rudimentary geometric essence, resulting in cleaner style, yet still incorporating brilliant colored stones for vibrant effect.
+The birth of the Art Deco movement changed jewelry design for years to come.
+This new design ethos presented itself with the striking effects of geometry and symmetry front and center.
+The result was a cleaner style than the more organic lines of preceding styles, yet it still incorporated brilliantly colored stones for a statement-making effect.

-The interpretation of the Art Deco style varied widely, from emphasizing separate aspects to depictions of different themes.
-For some, this interpretation resulted in energetic colors and accents; for others, this meant emphasizing jewelry’s intrinsic, graceful values, like in this elegant emerald and diamond pin.
-However, for many savvy and modern Art Deco jewelers, this interpretation resulted in large scale pieces and gemstones.
-For instance, this rubellite cocktail ring brings a unique example of the taste and personality of Art Deco era characteristics.
-At a monumental 16.12cts, the rubellite gemstone reflects the exuberance of the 1920s culture.
-Almost certainly worn as a cocktail ring, it is the epitome of the free-flowing personality and high style of the time.
+The interpretation of Art Deco style varied widely, from emphasizing separate aspects to depictions of different themes.
+For some, this interpretation resulted in energetic colors and accents; for others, this meant emphasizing jewelry’s intrinsic, graceful values.
+However, for many savvy and modern Art Deco jewelers, this interpretation resulted in large-scale pieces and gemstones, reflecting the exuberance, free-flowing personality and high style of 1920s culture.

 Now, more than ever, Art Deco period pieces have experienced a particularly popular resurgence in the jewelry world – movies such as The Great Gatsby glorify the high-spirited Jazz Age and all the glamour that came with it.
 Exploring the boundaries of geometry in a way that is both stylish and fun, Art Deco jewelry reflects the confidence of its age.
-The Art deco design movement has inspired everything from interior design and furniture, to fashion and jewelry with its geometric shapes, seamless patterns, and vibrant colors.
-Classic, yet bold, vintage Art Deco designs remain one of the most enduring sought after styles of the last century.
+Even today, the Art Deco design movement inspires everything from interior design and furniture to fashion and jewelry with its geometric shapes, seamless patterns and rich colors.
+Classic yet bold, vintage Art Deco designs remain one of the most enduring and sought-after styles of the last century.